-"Lotteries were constitutionally prohibited in Texas from 1845 until 1991."
-Verney v.
-Abbott, 2006 WL 2082085, at 1 (Tex.
-App.-Austin July 28, 2006, no pet.) (citing multiple iterations of the Texas Constitution).
-In 1991, after fierce public debate, voters approved a constitutional amendment allowing a lottery operated by the state.
+This limited grant of authority for a state-run lottery led the Legislature to carve out a carefully controlled space in which a lottery could operate.
+In that space, the Texas Lottery Commission must "exercise strict control and close supervision over all lottery games conducted in this state to promote and ensure integrity, security, honesty, and fairness in the operation and administration of the lottery."
 TEX.
-CONST. art.
-III, § 47.
-Even then, the Legislature carved out only a narrow space in which a lottery could operate.
-In that space, the Commission is required to "exercise strict control and close supervision over all lottery games conducted in this state to promote and ensure integrity, security, honesty, and fairness in the operation and administration of the lottery."
-TEX.
 GOV'T CODE § 466.014(a).
-This control and supervision is total, extending "over all activities authorized and conducted in this state under...
-Chapter 466," including contractual relationships entered into under Section 466.014.
-Id. § 467.101(a).
+This statutorily required "strict control and close supervision" is total, extending "over all activities authorized and conducted in this state under . . .
+Chapter 466," including all lottery tickets and the Commission's contractual relationship with GTECH.
+Id. § 467.101(a); see also id. § 466.251(a).
+In short, the constitutional and statutory mandate is clear: Ultimate authority over, and corresponding political accountability for, the Texas Lottery is vested in the Commission alone.